augchan42/twitter-scraper-finetune/README.md

 Example: `npm run generate-virtuals -- pmarca 2024-11-29` Example without date: `npm run generate-virtuals -- pmarca`

-The generated character file will be in the `pipeline/[username]/[date]/character/character.json` directory.
+The generated character file will be in the `characters/[username].json` directory.
+Edit `clients` and `modelProvider` fields to match your needs.

 The generated tweet dataset file will be in `pipeline/[username]/[date]/raw/tweets.json`.